scivision/geckodrive/README.rst

   ./geckorun.py

+-d    distance to move (cm) assuming 10000 steps per inch (verify with your drive!!)
--d    \+ or - direction along your axis to move
+-f    \+ or - direction along your axis to move
 -y    move the second drive (for systems with two GM215 tied together) -a    acceleration for all axes
 -v    velocity for all axes
+-s    steps per motion